MovementGH/OpenBot-Docs/source/index.html.md

 **Bool:**

 The bool type holds a boolean value (true or false).
 On the guild dashboard, it is chosen using a toggle switch.

+**Category:**

+The category type is a container for other fields.
+It allows you to organize your data for easy access.

 **Text:**